bbauska/Coursera-Bootstrap/README.md

 > **     gulp**
 ```

--   Do a Git commit with the message \"Gulp Part 1\".
+-   Do a Git commit with the message "Gulp Part 1".

 ### Conclusions